Call Shari 303-863-0948 or Email Us

 Examples of practices for managing interruptions at work:

-1. Use a headset for all phone calls.
+1. Use a headset for all calls.

 2. Pay attention to your volume.
 Speak as quietly as possible.

-3. If you have visitors at your desk for business or non-business related conversations that last longer than five minutes, take the conversation to a conference room, empty office, or local coffee shop.
+3. If you have visitors at your desk for business or non-business-related conversations that last longer than five minutes, take the conversation to a conference room, empty office, or local coffee shop.

 4. Use headphones to watch videos and listen to music.